emehrkay/gizmo/README.md

 =====
 > This is still very alpha.
 Some of this documentation is incorrect/incomplete.
 It works, but I'd give it a second.
 I am in the process of making this already incomplete library a Tinkerpop3-only implementataion

-Gizmo is a lightweight Python >=2.7 Object Graph Mapper (O.G.M.) for [Tinkerpop Blueprints' Rexster 3.x](http://www.tinkerpop.com) servers.
+Gizmo is a lightweight asynchronous Python >=2.7 Object Graph Mapper (O.G.M.) for [Tinkerpop Blueprints' Rexster 3.x](http://www.tinkerpop.com) servers.

 ### About